TOO122/E-commerce_Sales_Analysis/README.md

 The data was explored to answer key questions such as:

 - What was the monthly sales trend?
-- Which categories and providers performed best?
+- Which categories and service providers performed best?
 - What were the peak sales periods?
 - Are there opportunities for diversification?